SeaCloudsEU/paas-unified-library/README.md

 * dump database
 * restore database

-It was extracted from Cloud4SOA project.
+The library was extracted from Cloud4SOA project.

-### Components ###
+### Main Components ###

 The library is comprised of the following components:

-* api: interface to the client programmer.
+* IExecutionManagementService (IEMS): interface to the client programmer.
-* api implementer (ems): orchestrator; forwards the operations to local or remote adapters, accordingly.
+* ExecutionManagementServiceModule (EMS): Implements the IEMS interface.
+Can be seen as an orchestrator; forwards the operations to local or remote adapters, accordingly.
-* remote adapters: Remote adapters are webapps with a REST interface that are in charge of executing the operations for a single PaaS.
+* Remote adapters: Remote adapters are webapps with a REST interface that are in charge of executing the operations for a single PaaS.
 There are remote adapters for CloudBees and CloudFoundry.
-* local adapter: some operations (deploy, dump & restore database) can't be done in a remote adapter, where there is no confidence of having full control over the system.
+* Local adapter: some operations (deploy, dump & restore database) can't be done in a remote adapter, where there is no confidence of having full control over the system.

+### Subprojects ###

+There are the following subprojects:

+* parent: the main subproject.
+* governance-ems: contains the code of IEMS and EMS.
+* adapter: contains the code of the local adapter, including libraries to connect to cloud providers.
+The local adapter class is cloudadapter.Adapter.
+* adapter-REST: client code needed to connect to remote adapters.
+* api: classes/interfaces used by several projects.
+* RemoteAdapters: where the remote adapters are.
+Each one has to be compiled independently.

+### Usage ###

+The IEMS interface contains the available operations.
+Take a look at governance-ems/eu.cloud4soa.governance.ems.EmsTest for an example on how to use the library.

 ### Differences with Cloud4SOA ###